mapbox/which-polygon/README.md

 A simple index for matching points against a set of GeoJSON polygons to find what polygon a point belongs to.

-For example, given a GeoJSON of world countries, it can be used to determine what country a location belongs to.
+For example, determining the country of a location given a countries GeoJSON.

 ### Example usage